CMS Guidelines for Nursing Homes: 2024-2025

 The CMS website has a section dedicated to quality, safety, and oversight (QSO) that contains Medicare memos, policies, clarifications, and instructions to state agencies and CMS providers.
 You can type “nursing homes” in the search feature to narrow down the memos and guidelines impacting your facility.

 The CMS QSO webpage also has a subsection on guidance to nursing homes, comprising the current laws, regulations, and requirements affecting long-term care (LTC).
-This subsection is worth a review as state surveyors will use updated CMS guidelines for nursing homes (2023 – 2024) to assess your facility’s compliance with federal requirements.
-It also contains an overview of the final rule and additional resources.
+This subsection is worth a review as state surveyors will use new CMS guidelines for nursing homes (2024-2025 updates) to assess your facility’s compliance with federal requirements.
+It also contains an overview of the final rule, plus additional resources.

 3. Nursing Home Survey and Certification